Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 - prompt: (list of strings)
 - negative prompt: (list of strings)
   - input multiple lines of prompt text
-  - we call each line of prompt a stage, usually you need at least 2 lines of text to starts travel (unless in 'grad' mode)
+  - we call each line of prompt a stage, usually you need at least 2 lines of text to starts travel
   - if len(positive_prompts) != len(negative_prompts), the shorter one's last item will be repeated to match the longer one
 - steps: (int, list of int)
   - number of images to interpolate between two stages